matbesancon/hugo-site/content/publication/journal/besanccon-2019-near/index.md

 ---
-title: Near-optimal robust bilevel optimization
+title: Robust bilevel optimization for near-optimal lower-level solutions

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here